RehamAbuarqoub/PROG8245/Lab3-Data Engineering-EDA with Python, SQL, and Pandas/README.md

+# Reham Abuarqoub   9062922
 # Lab3 - Data Engineering & EDA with Python, SQL, and Pandas

-T
+This project is a hands-on data engineering and analysis exercise using Python, SQL, and Pandas.
+It involves generating synthetic employee data, storing it in a cloud SQL database, performing EDA, and creating visualizations to extract meaningful business insights.

 ## Data Sources

-- I used synthetic data generated using faker library. this data stored on Neon cloud database. https://console.neon.tech/app/projects/misty-silence-75109701?database=Lab3_DB&branchId=br-summer-scene-a8z5s0fu
+- I used synthetic data generated using faker library from python. this data stored on Neon cloud database. https://console.neon.tech/app/projects/misty-silence-75109701?database=Lab3_DB&branchId=br-summer-scene-a8z5s0fu